chrisZingel/chriszingel.github.io/_posts/2025-06-11-lambda-docker.md

   - Docker
 ---

 Recently, I discovered how easy it is to use VS Code with Docker, and I've started using it when developing AWS Lambda code.
-Having a local environment that closely mirrors the Lambda runtime in the cloud has eliminated many of the classic 'it works on my machine' errors—where code runs fine locally but frustratingly fails when deployed.
-It's a pet peeve of mine and really takes the enjoyment out of coding—having to incrementally add print statements to isolate where and why an error is occurring in a Lambda function.
+Having a local environment that closely mirrors the Lambda runtime in the cloud has eliminated many of the classic "it works on my machine" errors—where code runs fine locally but frustratingly fails when deployed.
+Debugging code on AWS is a frustrating experience due to the repetitive cycle of adding print statements, redeploying, and checking logs to isolate where and why an error is occurring in a Lambda function.

-This post walks through how I use VS Code and Docker to develop Lambda functions locally, regardless of the deployment method you choose for your code.
+This post walks through how I use VS Code and Docker to develop Lambda functions locally, regardless of the deployment method used for the code.
 {: .notice--info}

-## VScode
+## Setup Visual Studio code for Docker
-Installed [VSCode](https://code.visualstudio.com/download) and [AWS CLi](https://formulae.brew.sh/formula/awscli) and the VSCode extension `Dev Containers'.
+Installed [VSCode](https://code.visualstudio.com/download), [AWS CLi](https://formulae.brew.sh/formula/awscli) and the VSCode extension `Dev Containers`.
 The `Dev Containers' extension allows you to use a Docker container as your development environment.
 You’ll also need to have [Docker](https://formulae.brew.sh/formula/docker) installed on your machine, along with [Docker Deskstop](https://docs.docker.com/desktop/setup/install/mac-install/), which provides a graphical interface to interact with Docker resources.

-### Create a Docker Image
+### Docker Image Setup
 The Docker image needs to match the Lambda runtime environment as closely as possible.
-Details of the base image can be found on their [offical Docker image ](https://gallery.ecr.aws/lambda/python) page, and instructions to [create a Docker image] (https://docs.aws.amazon.com/lambda/latest/dg/python-image.html#python-image-instructions) are available in case we want to execute our Lambda function using Docker.
+Details of the base image can be found on their [offical Docker image ](https://gallery.ecr.aws/lambda/python) page, and instructions to [create a Docker image] (https://docs.aws.amazon.com/lambda/latest/dg/python-image.html#python-image-instructions) is available here.

 **Dockerfile**
 ```bash